JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **The most expensive animated movie is "Prince of Egypt", which cost $70 million to make**.
+And here is a just a random fact -  **The first flavour of a cheese ball was called "Cheddy Blue."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 03 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 04 Aug, 2025.</sub>